EPFL-ENAC/iie-research-landscape/scrapping/README.md

 ## EPFL Graph

 From the database.
+Connect to `epfl_graph` database using descriptions and credentials from the notion card.
+Download the tables in CSV using your favorite DBmanager.

 Also contains data about labs that no longer exist.

 ## Infoscience